rjspencer/docs/theming.md

 EventLikeCount
 :	the number of likes for the event

+EventAttendingCount
+:	the number of users that have RSVPed "Yes"

+EventMaybeAttendingCount
+:	the number of users that have RSVPed "Maybe"

+EventNotAttendingCount
+:	the number of users that have RSVPed "No"

 EventState
 :	the state in which the event is taking place